 Students may be subject to criminal and civil penalties if they engage in the illegal distribution of copyrighted materials.
 Black Hawk College monitors network activity and utilizes network traffic shaping for stopping illegal file sharing and copyright use.
 For further information refer to the Student Handbook.

-A student who has a complaint while taking any class at BHC should follow the BHC Student Complaint Procedure and fill out a BHC Student Complaint Form.
-If the specific concern has not been resolved in an expeditious and fair manner at BHC, the student may click here to file a complaint with the Illinois Community College Board or out-of-state online students may also click here to file a complaint in the state which he or she resides.
+A student who has a complaint should work with the individual who the complaint is against.
+If that person is not available or the student is uncomfortable working with that individual, the student should discuss the complaint with a BHC employee who can direct the student to the proper individual.
+The student may also contact a Director, Dean, Vice President, Executive Director or the Title IX Coordinator for assistance.
+A student wishing to file a complaint without speaking to a person may do so by completing the Black Hawk College website contact form.
+If the specific concern has not been resolved in an expeditious and fair manner at BHC, the student may file a complaint with the Illinois Community College Board or out-of-state online students may also file a complaint in the state which he or she resides.

 Information and voter registration applications can be found at the Illinois State Board of Elections